-Not only is the viewfinder new and the design slightly better, but there’s also extra megapixels and 4K support.
-The Lumix TS7 brings a 20.4 MP sensor and can shoot 4K video at 24 or 30 FPS in the MP4 format.
+Not only does the camera sport a new viewfinder with an overall slightly better design, it also brings extra megapixels and 4K support.
+The Lumix TS7 has a 20.4 MP sensor and can shoot 4K video at 24 or 30 FPS in the MP4 format.

 For “traditional” HD, this compact camera is capable of filming in up to 120 FPS for slow-motion videos.
 Another great feature is the inclusion of the 3-inch, 1040 LCD screen, an increasing rarity in the world of compact cameras.

-You should also appreciate the rugged form!
-This baby can survive a 6.6ft drop, 220 pound-feet of applied pressure, low temperatures of 14 degrees F and dives of 102ft underwater.
+The rugged form feature was designed to survive a 6.6ft drop, 220 pound-feet of applied pressure, low temperatures of 14 degrees F, and dives of 102ft underwater.
 The last metric is a serious upgrade from the Lumix TS6 which only had a 43-ft depth rating.